 An excellent introduction to civil law systems is available via the WWW link listed below.
-Other books on civil law may be located using Pegasus (see the "Books" tab for more info).
+Books on civil law may be located using Loyola's online library catalog (see the "Books" tab for more info).

 Sponsored by the University of Ottawa, JuriGlobe is a multilingual databank that provides general information on world legal systems.
 Countries are categorized by type of legal system, and a color-coded map is included that displays the geographic distribution of legal systems.

 Since the program's inception, UAH has periodically donated items related to Chilean law to the Law Library.
-Grouped together as the "Universidad Alberto Hurtado Collection," these materials are housed in the Rare Books Room, and currently total over 20 items.
-The items, which are primarily in Spanish, range from copies of UAH Law School periodicals, to an investigative dossier of former Chilean dictator, Augusto Pinochet.
+Grouped together as the "Universidad Alberto Hurtado Collection," these materials are housed in the Rare Books Room and currently total over twenty items.
+The items, which are primarily in Spanish, range from copies of UAH law school periodicals, to an investigative dossier of former Chilean dictator, Augusto Pinochet.

 The following is a handout prepared in conjunction with a talk on the topic of "Researching Latin American Law" for the Latino Caucus (American Association of Law Libraries Annual Meeting, Philadelphia, PA, July 19, 2015).

 English translations of Latin American legal materials are often difficult to locate and can be unreliable.
 Only in rare instances are authoritative English translations available.
-If authoritative versions are not available, look for "official" translations that are created by, or for, a government organization.
+If authoritative versions are not available, look for "official" translations that are created by or for a government organization.
 Further, look for synoptic translations, which allow for side-by-side comparisons of the vernacular with the English translation.
-Some types of Latin American legal materials are translated into English more often than others, such as those pertaining to commercial law.
+Some types of Latin American legal materials are translated into English more often than others, such as constitutions and those pertaining to commercial law.